 Rough Script I Walked With a Zombie (1943)

 Welcome to today’s show, my name is John.
 As always you can subscribe to the show on iTunes or follows the links to social media in the podcast show notes.
 Today is the second of our October 2015 horror movies.
 Episode 42 I Walked with a Zombie (1943) is a classic zombie film when measured on any scale.
 Producer Val Lewton didn’t like the ending of the Inez Wallace optioned story “I Walked With a Zombie” believing it to be clichéd.
 Lewton adapted to script to the story Jane Erye by Charlotte Brontë.
 The legal disclaimer for the film states: “The characters and events depicted in this photoplay are fictional.
 Any similarity to actual persons, living, dead, or possessed, is purely coincidental.”
-With that I will jump right into the characters.
+With that, I will jump right into the characters.

-James Ellison was … Continue reading
+James … Continue reading